Guide

 Breeding Records App for Cattle: What to Track

 A breeding records app should make daily herd work easier, not add another system to maintain.
-The goal is to keep breeding dates, calving outcomes, lineage, and animal history connected in one place.
+The goal is to keep animal identity, breeding dates, pregnancy follow-up, calving outcomes, lineage, and animal history connected in one place.

 The problem